kaeedo/MinimalFableDemo/README.md

-# Minimal Fable Demo using Preact and Preact-Compat
+# Minimal Fable Demo using React

 The master branch is the finished version with Preact and the aliases in the webpack config set.
+This branch is the original, before using Preact.
 To run locally, simply issue the following commands in the root after cloning

 `npm install`